skatejs/skatejs/README.md

 #### `attribute`

 Whether or not to link the property to an attribute.
-This can be either a `Boolean` or `String`.
+This can be either a `Boolean`, `String` or and `Object` with properties `source` or/and `target`.

 - If it's `false`, it's not linked to an attribute.
 This is the default.
 - If it's `true`, the property name is dash-cased and used as the attribute name it should be linked to.
 - If it's a `String`, the value is used as the attribute name it should be linked to.
+- If it's a `Object`
+	- `source` indicates the observed input attribute that sets the property value.
+	- `target` indicates the output attribute where the property's value will be reflected to.
+	- `source` and `target` can be eighter `Boolean` or `String` and follow the same rules as described above.

 Attributes are set from props on your element once it is inserted into the DOM.